NorbertSchnell/web-rooms/README.md

 ##### `'*broadcast-message*' <message>`
 - send a message to all other clients in the room

-#### 3.1.4 Data of a Room (untested!)
+#### 3.1.4 Data of a Room
 A client that has entered a room can send the following requests to set and get data items stored within the room.

+##### `'*init-data*' <key> <value>`
+- initialise value of the data item with the given key

 ##### `'*set-data*' <key> <value>`
-- set the value of a data item
+- set value of the data item with the given key

 ##### `'*get-data*' <key>`
-- get the value of a data item
+- get value of a data item with the given key
 - &#8594; sends `<key> <value>` of the requested data item

 ##### `'*subscribe-data*' <key>`
-- subscribe to notifications sent when the value of the given data item changes
+- subscribe to notifications sent when the value of the data item of the given key changes
 - &#8594; sends `<key> <value>` for the current value and each time the value of the given data item changes

 ##### `'*unsubscribe-data*' <key>`